Presidential transition of John F. Kennedy: Intelligence briefings for the president-elect

-At the November 14 meeting between Clifford and Persons, it was arranged that Kennedy would receive briefings., Kennedy afterwards received extensive daily briefings by the Central Intelligence Agency (CIA), including some delivered directly from Richard M. Bissell Jr. and Allen Dulles (Director of Central Intelligence).
+At the November 14 meeting between Clifford and Persons, arrangements were made for Kennedy to receive briefings.
+Kennedy afterwards received extensive daily briefings from the Central Intelligence Agency (CIA), including some delivered directly from Richard M. Bissell Jr. and Allen Dulles (Director of Central Intelligence).
 Kennedy also received briefings from the State Department.

-The CIA briefed Kennedy on covert plans against Fidel Castro of Cuba, as the CIA was planning what would ultimately become the Bay of Pigs Invasion.
-At the time of the transition, relations between the United States and Cuba were greatly deteriorating.
-Soon after Castro entered power in early 1959, the United States was concerned that Castro was anti-American and untrustworthy and that he might make Cuba a communist nation allied with the Eastern Bloc.
-In early 1960, Castro signed a trade treaty with the Soviet Union.
-The United States was concerned that Castro's government would bring an expansion of communism into the Western Hemisphere.
-As Cuba began increasing its nationalization of foreign property, the United States began to decrease its trade with Cuba.
-In response to Cuba's actions, particularly its Soviet trade deal, in March 1960, the Eisenhower administration approved the training of a group Cuban exiles to lead an overthrow of Castro's government.
+Among the subjects that the CIA briefed on Kennedy were covert plans against Fidel Castro of Cuba, as the CIA was planning what would ultimately become the Bay of Pigs Invasion.
+In response to tensions with Cuba, in March 1960, the Eisenhower administration approved the training of a group Cuban exiles to lead an overthrow of Castro's government.
 These exiles would later unsuccessfully undertake the Bay of Pigs Invasion.
 In 1987, historian Carl M. Brauer would fault the fiasco of the Bay of Pigs Invasion on Kennedy and his team having been too trusting of the bureaucratic experts in the government during the transition.

 Kennedy was given forewarning on certain Eisenhower administration actions during the transition.
 For instance, when Eisenhower decided on December 5 to put a pause on the nuclear arm negotiations that were taking place with the Soviet Union in Geneva, Secretary of State Christian Herter decided to inform Kennedy before informing the United Kingdom and the Soviet Union.